In this Article

 Causes of High Pulse Rate During Pregnancy

 Changes in the nutrient levels: Complications of the thyroid or a drop in iron levels can also increase the heart rate.
+Anaemia and hyperthyroidism can cause tachycardia.

 Hormonal changes: Hormonal changes and weight gain can cause tachycardia in early pregnancy.